 \begin{corollary}[Braun, Davis, Solus~\cite{BraunDavisSolusIDP}] If $\Pq$ is reflexive and IDP, then for all $j=1,2,\ldots,n$,

 or equivalently

 \end{corollary}

-\begin{definition} Any $\bq$ satisfying one (hence both) of these equations for all $j=1,\dots,n$ is said to satisfy \emph{the necessary condition for IDP}. \end{definition} Note that if $\bq$ satisfies the necessary condition for IDP, then $\Pq$ is reflexive.
+\begin{definition} If $\bq$ satisfies one (hence both) of these equations for all $j=1,\dots,n$, we say $\bq$ satisfies the \emph{necessary condition} for IDP. \end{definition} Note that if $\bq$ satisfies the necessary condition, then $\Pq$ must be reflexive.